Imran Sherwani

 Imran Ahmed Khan Sherwani (born 9 April 1962) is a former English international field hockey player.

-International career
+He won gold with the Great Britain squad at the 1988 Summer Olympics in Seoul.

+Biography

+Sherwani was born in Stoke-on-Trent, Staffordshire, and is of Pakistani descent.
+Ever since he played in his first match at the age of 14, Sherwani dreamt of playing in the Olympic Games.
+His father played hockey for Pakistan and his great uncles played football for Stoke City and Port Vale.
+While at City of Stoke-on-Trent Sixth Form College, Sherwani was selecetd as the captain of the county U19 squad before progressing to England U18 and U21 teams.

+Sherwani started his club hockey career at North Stafford Hockey Club but switched to play for Stourport in November 1982 in order to further his international career.

+Sherwani made his England debut in 1983 and shared his hockey career working as a policeman.
+He missed out on a place at the 1984 Summer Olympics after requiring three knee operations.
+He joined Stone Hockey Club from Stourport for the 1984/85 season.

-Sherwani won gold with the Great Britain squad at the 1988 Summer Olympics in Seoul.
-He played on the left wing, and scored two of the three goals against West Germany in the 1988 final, making a significant contribution to the match.
+While at Stone, he won a silver medal with the England squad at the 1986 World Cup in London.
+Sherwani left the Staffordshire Police force as his training programme became heavier and became a newsagent like his father.
+He was voted the Hockey Writers' Club player of the year for 1986/87 and also played indoor hockey for Slough Hockey Club.
+At the end of 1987 Sherwani returned to play for Stourport and at the 1988 Olympics, he played on the left wing, and scored two of the three goals against West Germany in the 1988 final, making a significant contribution to the match.
 In a BBC Sport article Imran Sherwani was quoted: "When we got back to Heathrow Airport it was bizarre for a hockey player to walk out to hundreds of cheering people.
 You see it with rugby and football but not usually hockey."

-He also won silver with the England squad at the 1986 World Cup in London.
-Sherwani was capped 45 times for Great Britain and 49 times for England.
+After his international retirement, Sherwani had been capped 45 times for Great Britain and 49 times for England.

-Club career

-Sherwani started his career at North Stafford Hockey Club.
-He has also played club hockey for Stourport, Stone and Leek.

-Coaching
+Sherwani had a third spell at Stourport after a year with Firebrands.
+In October 1995, Stourport received a Lottery grant and this signalled the retirement of three of their players, including Sherwani.

 As well as coaching at Leek, Sherwani has served as Director of Hockey at Denstone College in Staffordshire.

-Personal life

-Sherwani was born in Stoke-on-Trent, Staffordshire, and is of Pakistani descent.
-Ever since he played in his first match at the age of 14, Sherwani dreamt of playing in the Olympic Games.
-His father played hockey for Pakistan and his great uncles played football for Stoke City and Port Vale.

-Sherwani worked as a policeman, but had to leave the Staffordshire Police force as his training programme became heavier, so to get by he became a newsagent like his father.
-He later worked as an independent financial adviser.

-He also has links with Cannock Hockey Club, where his three sons played.
+He later worked as an independent financial adviser. and also has links with Cannock Hockey Club, where his three sons played.
 Sherwani was selected as one of the torchbearers for the 2012 Summer Olympics torch relay.

 In June 2021, Sherwani revealed that he had been diagnosed with early-onset Alzheimer's disease.